serverless/utils/docs/log.md

 Special log events which are subject to dedicated decoration:

-- `log.notice.success` - To inform on success of command major operation
+- `log.notice.success` (aliased with `log.success`) - To inform on success of command major operation
 - `log.notice.skip` - To inform that intention is already fulfilled and there's nothing to do

 ### Environment characteristics